realness-online/web/README.md

 ## Support

-We invite you to [Join](https://realness.online) realness if you are interested in technical support for Moderating your own instance of realness.
+We invite you to [Join realness online](https://realness.online) if you are interested in technical support for Moderating your own instance of realness web.

 ## License